RavenVR/Game-Making-Using-Pygame-Testing/updatelog.md

 # UPDATE LOG

+## 4.0.0
+ADDED Beta version of the main game im creating

 ## 3.6.0
 ADDED New Snake gamemode, Growth Over Time, where overtime it adds 0.1 to your length, a fruit gives 5.
 ADDED New Hardcore Snake gamemode, dont get over 4 points or you lose, gain fruits to lose points.